-The router can be powered with an external source supplying between $12\,V{DC}$ and $24\,V{DC}$ .
+The router can be powered with an external source supplying between $12\,V{DC}$ and $24\,V{DC}$.
 It is to be used with a certified (CE or equivalent) power supply, which must have a limited and SELV circuit output.
-It must be ensured by installation that the input current of each router cannot exceed 8A.
-This could be accomplished a) with a limited power supply output current of 8A or b) with a single series fuse (8A delayed) at V+ input of the router.
-Furthermore, power supply wires attached to V+ and V- inputs of the router must be able to withstand up to 8A current without heating up significantly or damaging its isolation.
+Furthermore, power supply wires attached to V+ and V- inputs of the router must be able to withstand up to 5A current without heating up significantly or damaging its isolation.